Narcissistic personality disorder: Others

-Millon's Taxonomy
+Millon's subtypes

-In the study Disorders of Personality: DSM-IV-TM and Beyond (1996), Theodore Millon suggested five subtypes of NPD, although they did not identify specific treatments per subtype.
+In the study Disorders of Personality: DSM-IV-TM and Beyond (1996), Theodore Millon suggested five subtypes of NPD, although he did not identify specific treatments per subtype.

+Masterson's subtypes (exhibitionist and closet)

+In 1993, James F. Masterson proposed two subtypes for pathological narcissism, exhibitionist and closet.
+Both fail to adequately develop an age- and phase- appropriate self because of defects in the quality of psychological nurturing provided, usually by the mother.
+A person with exhibitionist narcissism is similar to NPD described in the DSM-IV and differs from closet narcissism in several ways.
+A person with closet narcissism is more likely to be described as having a deflated, inadequate self-perception and greater awareness of emptiness within.
+A person with exhibitionist narcissism would be described as having an inflated, grandiose self-perception with little or no conscious awareness of feelings of emptiness.
+Such a person would assume that their condition was normal and that others were just like them.
+A person with closet narcissism is described to seek constant approval from others and appears similar to those with borderline personality disorder in the need to please others.
+A person with exhibitionist narcissism seeks perfect admiration all the time from others.

+Malignant narcissism

+Malignant narcissism, a term first coined in Erich Fromm's 1964 book The Heart of Man: Its Genius for Good and Evil, is a syndrome consisting of a combination of NPD, antisocial personality disorder, and paranoid traits.
+A person with malignant narcissism was described as deriving higher levels of psychological gratification from accomplishments over time, suspected to worsen the disorder.
+Because a person with malignant narcissism becomes more involved in psychological gratification, it was suspected to be a risk factor for developing antisocial, paranoid, and schizoid personality disorders.
+The term malignant is added to the term narcissist to indicate that individuals with this disorder have a severe form of narcissistic disorder that is characterized also by features of paranoia, psychopathy (anti-social behaviors), aggression, and sadism.

 Historical demarcation of grandiose and vulnerable types

 Over the years, many clinicians and theorists have described two variants of NPD akin to the grandiose and vulnerable expressions of trait narcissism.
 Some examples include:

 Assessment and screening

 Narcissistic Personality Inventory

-Risk factors for NPD and grandiose/overt and vulnerable/covert subtypes are measured using the narcissistic personality inventory, an assessment tool originally developed in 1979, has undergone multiple iterations with new versions in 1984, 2006 and 2014.
+Risk factors for NPD and grandiose/overt and vulnerable/covert subtypes are measured using the narcissistic personality inventory, an assessment tool originally developed in 1979, which has undergone multiple iterations with new versions in 1984, 2006 and 2014.
 It captures principally grandiose narcissism, but also seems to capture elements of vulnerability.
 A popular three-factor model has it that grandiose narcissism is assessed via the Leadership/Authority and Grandiose/Exhibitionism facets, while a combination of grandiose and vulnerable traits are indexed by the Entitlement/Exploitativeness facet.